Careers360 Logo

 A cell within the nucleus of the ovule.
 It undergoes meiosis to produce megaspores, hence quite important for megasporogenesis, ultimately producing the female gametophyte.

-Megasporogenesis simply runs through successive stages: from the formation of a megaspore mother cell to two meiotic division rounds.
+Megasporogenesis simply runs through successive stages: from the formation of a megaspore mother cell to the stages of meiosis division.
 This is better represented in the diagram flowing from the initial cell down to the formation of the megaspore.

 Megaspore Mother Cell (MMC) Formation

-The megaspore mother cell (MMC) is derived from a single subepidermal cell in the nucellus of the ovule.
+The megaspore mother cell (MMC) in reproduction in plants is derived from a single subepidermal cell in the nucellus of the ovule.
 It is significant in the process of megasporogenesis, for it undergoes meiosis to give rise to megaspores from which the female gametophyte develops.

 Meiotic Division

 Of the four megaspores developed, only one becomes a functional megaspore and the remaining three degenerate.
-This process is a must for the development of the female gametophyte and is often shown in diagrams highlighting the selection and degeneration process.
+This process is a must for the development of the female gametophyte, highlighting the selection and degeneration process.

 Types Of Megasporogenesis